rainey/antiword-xp-rb/README.md

 After the input file is read, we try to read word/document.xml from it using RubyZip's zipfilesystem module.
 This module essentially allows us to open files within the zip file as if they were on the file system.
 If the unzip completes successfully, read the contents of document.xml into the document string and move on to doing the Regex substitutions.
 Otherwise, we try to run the system's antiword with the file and capture its output into the document string.
 If that fails, the we recognize the file as an unsupported format, print a usage statement, and exit.

 Since the output of antiword is already formated for the conole, we can skip the regex replacements if that's where we got the output from.
 Otherwise, we enter a section full of regex replacements.
-In this section, we first replace known tags with appropriate strings ('-' for list items, ' | ' to divide colums, "\n\r" from </w:p> tags, and [pic] to signify a picture).
+In this section, we first replace known tags with appropriate strings ('-' for list items, ' | ' to divide colums, "\n" from <w:p> tags, and [pic] to signify a picture).
 After that, tags are completely stripped out, leaving only the text of the document behind.
 There are 5 XML characters that have escape sequences, and we replace those after removing the tags.
 We lastly use ruby's Iconv to replace non-printable UTF-8 characters with their ascii equivalents.

 Assuming no errors so far, we write a word-wrapped document to the console.
 To do this, we needed to write a word-wrapping function.
 Since Ruby allows a programmer to add methods to any existing class, we decided it would be most natural to add the word-wrapping function to the String class.
 We also made the function yield lines of a specified width, which allowed us to use a syntax not unlike Ruby's built-in method of iteration when outputting the lines.
 The function works basically the same as the one that was done in class.
 It breaks each line of a string into words, and progressively adds words to a new string until a word won't fit on the line - in which case, we add that built string to an array of lines, and start building a new one with the word that didn't fit.
 We do this until we reach the end of the unwrapped line.
 When we reach the end of an unwrapped line, we output a seperator at the end of it, which is "\n" by default.
 This ensures paragraph spacing.